 Growth of a barley grain as it produces a rootlet and acrospire.

 Tasting or smelling like cereal or raw grains.

 Ground malt and grains ready for mashing.

-A jug- or pail-like container once used to carry draft beer bought by the measure at the local tavern.
+A jug- or pail-like container once used to carry draught beer bought by the measure at the local tavern.
 Growlers are usually ½ gal (64 oz) or 2L (68 oz) in volume and made of glass.
 Brewpubs often serve growlers to sell beer to-go.
 Often a customer will pay a deposit on the growler but can bring it back again and again for a re-fill.
 Growlers to-go are not legal in all U.S. states.

 A device for dispensing cask conditioned draught beer using a pump operated by hand.
 The use of a hand pump allows the draught beer to be served without the use of pressurized carbon dioxide.

 The art of making beer at home.
 In the U.S., homebrewing was legalized by President Carter on February 1, 1979, through a bill introduced by California Senator Alan Cranston.
 The Cranston Bill allows a single person to brew up to 100 gallons of beer annually for personal enjoyment and up to 200 gallons in a household of two persons or more of legal drinking age.
 Learn more from the American Homebrewers Association.